Digit Recognition Optimization Series 00: Data Collection & Testing

 - When using

-.
+esp_log_writeto send data, note that ESP-IDF will automatically convert"\n"to"\r\n".
 This may be configurable—worth investigating further. - Key takeaways from the Python code:

 - The output of

-must be cleared before the next parse; otherwise, data will accumulate and cause errors.
+self.buffermust be cleared before the next parse; otherwise, data will accumulate and cause errors.

 - The output of